 | Osmo Mobile | ❌ Not available in US | Osmo Mobile 8P (current) launched globally May 7, 2026 — not sold in US (FCC Covered List).
 Fourth direct DJI-ban casualty after Pocket 4, Lito, and Mic Mini 2.
 Older Osmo Mobile 6 / 7 still available in US. |

-| Osmo Pocket | ❌ Not available in US | Pocket 4 (current) has no authorized US path — FCC authorization pending.
-Pocket 3 remains available. |
+| Osmo Pocket | ❌ Not available in US | The Pocket 4 and Pocket 4 Pro (current) are blocked from US sale — no FCC authorization.
+The Pocket 3 remains available in the US. |

 | DJI Mavic | ⚠️ Gray market only | Mavic 4 Pro (current) third-party only.
 See /blog/dji-mavic-4-pro-us-availability-where-to-buy-2026 |